andi242/kirbycms-newsletter-addon/README.md

 logged in user is required

 #### Kirby blueprints
-- blogarticle.php, needs to be updated for adding a "newsletter" type which will be grabbed for emailing
+- blogarticle.php, needs to be updated for adding a "newsletter" blogpost type which will be grabbed for emailing
 - newsletter.php, blueprint for maintaining recipients and start sending emails

 ## requirements